Quantum Memory and Autonomous Computation in Two Dimensions: Discrete time: Self-correcting quantum cellular automaton

 We extend the definitions of the fault-tolerance conditions and of good and correct exRecs to include the *\nobreakdash-decoder.

 Since the *-decoder is unitary, it has an inverse with which it can be inserted as identity at each step of the circuit:

-Thus, we can move the decoder from output to input through an entire circuit that may contain both good and bad exRecs.
-For a good exRec, the corresponding Rec implements the ideal logical location (up to an operation acting only on the syndrome register carried by the *-decoder), whereas a bad exRec is treated as a single effective fault at the encoded level.
+Thus, we can move the *\nobreakdash-decoder from output to input through an entire circuit that may contain both good and bad exRecs.
+For a good exRec, the corresponding rectangle implements the ideal logical location (up to an operation acting only on the syndrome registers carried by the *-decoder), whereas a bad exRec is treated as a single effective fault at the encoded level.

-We now sketch how exRecs rescale local noise strength $\eta$ (as defined in the main text) under one level of encoding, following~\cite{aliferis2006}.
-For any set $I_r$ of $r$ locations inside an exRec, local noise implies that the sum of all fault-path operators with faults at all locations in $I_r$ has operator norm at most $\eta^r$.
-Let $F^{(\tEC+1)}$ denote the sum of all fault-path contributions in the exRec with at least $\tEC + 1$ faults (i.e., the bad part of the exRec).
-Carefully counting all relevant fault paths with the inclusion-exclusion principle, one obtains a bound of the form $ \|F^{(\tEC+1)}\| \leq A\,\eta^{\tEC+1}$, where $A$ is a combinatorial constant depending only on the maximal number of locations within an exRec and not on the simulated circuit.
+We now sketch how exRecs rescale local noise strength $\eta$ (as defined in Sec.~\ref{sec:conds-selfcorrecting-QCA}) under one level of encoding, following~\cite{aliferis2006}.
+For any set $F$ of $|F|$ locations inside an exRec, local noise implies that the sum of all fault-path operators with faults at all locations in $F$ has operator norm at most $\eta^{|F|}$.
+Counting all relevant fault-paths with the inclusion-exclusion principle, we bound the sum of all fault-path contributions in an exRec with at least $\tEC + 1$ faults (i.e., the bad part of the exRec) as

+where $A$ is a combinatorial constant depending only on the maximal number of locations within an exRec and not on the simulated circuit.
 Thus, a level-1 exRec simulates the ideal logical location with an effective encoded noise strength that is upper-bounded by $A \eta^{\tEC+1}$.
 It follows that repeated application of the fault-tolerant encoding scheme (concatenation) for $k$ levels decreases the logical noise strength superexponentially to $ \eta_\text{log} \leq \eta_{\text{th}} (\eta / \eta_\text{th})^{(\tEC+1)^k}$ whenever the physical noise strength $\eta$ is below a constant threshold $\eta_\text{th} = A^{-1/\tEC}$.
 For an ideal circuit of depth $D$ on $N$ qubits, the norm of the sum of all bad fault-path contributions is bounded by $\bigO(N D \, \eta^{(k)})$, which upper-bounds the simulation error (in trace distance, hence also in total variation distance on measurement outcomes).
 Choosing $ k = \bigO\!\left(\log\log(ND / \delta) \right) $ achieves logical accuracy $\delta$ with polylogarithmic overhead, proving Lem.~\ref{lem:threshold-thm}.